wkdgmr/wkdmod/README.md

 - Hork Spawn now drop items like normal monsters.
 - Hell Diablo will drop a book of Nova when killed.
 - Fixed Hellfire Arrow behavior to be like Diablo
-- Fixed Hellfire Arrow behavior to be like Diablo

 **[INVADER]**
 - INVADER is a stand alone game mode within wkdmod.
 It's just your standard wkdmod Diablo or Hellfire... but with a twist...